Random the Book

 Organisational applications:

 Seed security and entropy sources: The entire PRNG security depends on a truly random seed.
-If attackers guess or determine initial seed value, they can reproduce entire sequence – catastrophic security failure.
+If attackers guess or determine initial seed value, they can reproduce the entire sequence – catastrophic security failure.
 This is why PRNGs in security applications are seeded with entropy from True Random Number Generators (TRNGs), which can be derived from mouse movements, keyboard timing, thermal noise, atmospheric interference, or quantum-mechanical processes.
 Never allow human-generated seeds (people unconsciously introduce patterns).
 Verify that security-critical systems use adequate entropy sources, regularly reseed PRNGs, and combine multiple entropy sources for defence-in-depth.

 Reproducibility and debugging advantages: PRNGs offer a critical advantage over true randomness: reproducibility.
 Given the same seed, PRNG produces the same sequence every time.
 This enables debugging security systems (reproducing the exact conditions that triggered failures), testing cryptographic protocols (verifying that implementations match specifications), and creating verifiable audit trails (proving that cryptographic operations were performed correctly).
 True randomness lacks this property – you can never reproduce the exact sequence.
 For many security applications, deterministic unpredictability is more valuable than non-deterministic randomness.